Phylliida/UnityP2P/README.md

 # UnityP2P
-Peer to peer networking in Unity using a free Heroku server for signaling.
+Peer to peer networking in Unity using WebRTC and a free Heroku server for signaling.

 Here's how to do it: